-Students invited to present papers at the symposium will have the opportunity to access works in the collection during a two-day, partially-funded research visit during Summer 2019.
-Additionally, papers presented at the symposium will be published in a compendium together with the paper delivered by the keynote speaker, independent curator and writer Douglas Fogle.
+Students invited to present papers at the symposium will have the opportunity to access works in the collection during a two-day, partially-funded research visit during Summer 2020.
+Additionally, papers presented at the symposium will be published in a compendium together with the paper delivered by keynote speaker Michelle White, Senior Curator at the Menil Collection.

 - A complete mailing address, email address, phone number, research field, and university affiliation of participant.

-- Paper title and abstract of no more than 300 words that includes three to five keywords.
+- Paper title and abstract of no more than 300 words, with a list of three to five keywords.

 Send submissions and questions to email@example.com.
 Proposals are due by Friday, May 15, 2020.
 Successful applicants will be notified by May 20, 2020.
 Preference will be given to those papers that address artists in The Rachofsky Collection.
 Three students will be selected for the 2020 symposium.

 CLICK HERE for a list of artists and works in The Rachofsky Collection related to this theme.

 Banner images from left: detail of Anne Truitt, Valley Forge, 1963; detail of Felix Gonzalez-Torres, “Untitled” (Perfect Lovers), 1987-1990; detail of Judy Chicago, The Liberation of the Great Ladies, 1973